Tomar (Rest day)

-There is not much I can say about this day … except that the rest day was exactly what we’ve needed (probably more for me than for Berto!)
+There is not much I can say about this day … except that the rest day was exactly what we needed (probably more for me than for Berto!)

 Accommodation – Tomar:

-Although we’ve had to move to another room in Hostel 2300 Thomar, it still meant we had a bed to sleep in.
+The hostel was almost full and we had to move to another room in Hostel 2300 Tomar … that didn’t bother us too much as we still had a bed to sleep in.

 The rooms in our hostel were beautifully decorated.
 This old typewriter on the desk of our room almost invited me to sit and type stories for the rest of the day!

 A visit to the pharmacy did not help much – the pharmacist had one look at my swollen foot and suggested I pay a visit to the doctor.
-Instead, I’ve decided to buy more pain tablets.
-Not a good idea, because a doctor would probably identify the problem and accelerate recovery, but I was so scared it would mean an end to my Camino!
+But I rather decided to buy more pain tablets.
+Maybe not such a good idea, because a doctor would probably identify the problem and accelerate recovery, but I was so scared it could have meant an end to my Camino!

 Tomar is such a beautiful place that it would have been the perfect day to explore the town, but with one swollen ankle it was just not possible.
-We did walk over to the Praca do Republica at the top end of the main pedestrian street (that was close to our hostel) and sat on a bench watching the locals enjoying the sun and being outdoors.
-It would have been great to walk to the Templar Castle on top of the hill, but alas, not with this ankle!
+We did however walk over to the Praca do Republica at the top end of the main pedestrian street (that was close to our hostel) and sat on a bench watching the locals enjoying the sun and being outdoors.
+It would have been great to walk to the Templar Castle on top of the hill … hmm, but not with this ankle!

 The Praca do Republica with the statue of Gualdim Pais.
 He was the first Grand Master of the Knights Templar, who established Tomar as the headquarters of the Order in Portugal